 You can apply to us requesting us to waive the requirement of a licence.

 - Ensure that no one under 18 works at or visits your premises

 - Not be disqualified from holding a licence

-- Not have been refused the grant or renewal of a licence for the premises in question within the last 12 months unless the refusal has been reversed on appeal.
+- Not have been refused a licence or renewal in the last 12 months, unless the refusal has been reversed on appeal

 Fees will be payable for applications and conditions may be attached.

 Applications must be in writing (including by electronic means) and contain any information we require, as well as the applicant's name, address and, where the applicant is an individual, their age, plus the address of the premises.

 Applicants must give public notice of their application by publishing an advertisement in a local newspaper.

 Will tacit consent apply?